38

 Email: n.jones“at“uea.ac.uk

-Examples of my work include completing an environmental audit of Norfolk schools, using GIS to determine environmental variables (such as land use, measures of urban form, characteristics of homes and demographic and socio-economic measures) within people’s neighbourhoods, calculating road distances to hospitals and distance to water treatment works.
-These environmental variables have been linked to health and physical activity data in order to determine associations between people’s environment and their physical activity and health.
+I am currently working on an MRC funded study examining the social and environmental determinants of physical activity and body weight in Norfolk school children (SPEEDY) and adults (EPIC).
+Alongside an environmental audit of Norfolk schools, GIS has been used to determine environmental variables such as land use, measures of urban form, characteristics of homes and demographic and socio-economic measures within people’s neighbourhoods.
+These will be linked to findings from questionnaires completed by EPIC participants and questionnaires and physical activity data from the SPEEDY children in order to determine associations between people’s environment and their physical activity.

 My ESRC funded PhD research examined young people’s knowledge and perceptions of sexually transmitted diseases (STDs) and their subsequent behaviour.
 It used a mixed methods approach, consisting of two questionnaire surveys, a series of focus groups and a Q-methodology study to examine the factors influencing the STD problem in young people.